Shai Ross: BC Lions

 On June 23, 2022, it was announced that Ross had signed with the BC Lions.
 He became a free agent after the 2022 season.

 Personal life

 Shai used to enjoy skateboarding at the local skatepark in St Vital, Winnipeg MB.
 He also used to rap/freestyle in his early teenage years.

 Ross has a daughter who was born in 2015 while he was a member of the Okanagan Sun, but was able to fly back to Winnipeg in time for her birth.
-Him and his daughters mother, Kelsey Elizabeth were teenage sweethearts and now coparent since they broke up.
+He and his daughter's mother, Kelsey Elizabeth, were teenage sweethearts and now coparent after they broke up.
 His brother, Alex Taylor, was selected by the Eskimos in the 2018 CFL draft and the two were teammates in 2019.
 Ross gained notoriety in 2021 through a viral video which showed him dunking an Oreo while performing a backflip.
 In 2022, Ross filmed another video that went viral of him doing a backflip while holding a barbell.